 So all in all, the card you get to conduct standard business transactions is about 3.5 inches by 2 inches.
 This encompasses any card from credit and debit purchases to gift card use.

-Reasons why credit cards have the same dimensions
+Reasons why credit cards all have the same size

 It can be stored in your wallet conveniently.

 - If not for its pre-determined size, it would be nerve-wracking to manage all of those credit cards in your wallet.

 - This makes it easier to find a wallet that makes it seamless to store all of their credit cards

 It ensures relevant entities can interact with credit cards in a better way.

 - Credit cards that share the same measurements can make it easy for businesses to use a single card reader that can accommodate these measurements

 - You won’t need a variety of card readers that can address the entire range of measurements